 This magnificent building stretches 110 meters in length, along the west side of the Central Garden, and features a three-story atrium entrance hall, and a main reading room with a high ceiling on the 3rd floor.
 The Library & Media Center functions as the campus's information hub, offering library, data, and audiovisual facilities.
 It also houses the Multimedia Hall, computer rooms, CALL rooms, and the simultaneous interpretation room.
 The Library contains approximately 425,000 volumes.

 9,820㎡ | 4 stories above ground and one story underground

-Newly constructed to the west of the Main Gate, this four-story building serves as a hub for intercultural activities and creative education open to the community and the world.
+This four-story building serves as a hub for intercultural activities and creative education open to the community and the world.
 This spacious, sunlight-filled building features a courtyard with a wooden deck and glass-walled classrooms.
 The Center also houses various research facilities, seminar rooms, a distance learning room, meeting rooms, the ICC Hall with a seating capacity of 200 people.
-It also incorporates facilities for the Elementary School Teacher Training Program, such as a laboratory, music room, and domestic science room.
+It also incorporates facilities for the Elementary Education Program, such as a laboratory, music room, and domestic science room.

 Nakamiya Gymnasium & Student Club Building